matthewricecampbell/Drink_Maker/doc/user_stories.md

 As the Paterson House Snob
-In order to find exciting new drinks ideas
-I want to see lots of drink recepies with bitters and eggs A C :
+In order to find exciting new drinks ideas with ingredients I like I want to see lots of drink recepies with bitters and eggs A C :
 	-return recepies including bitters and eggs
+	-do not return simple dumb dumb recepies

 	Drink of choice: Round Robin
 	INGREDIENTS